jasujm/bridge/README.md

 exchange between the peers.
 Otherwise plaintext simple card exchange protocol is used, so no peeking the network traffic :innocent:

+To increase logging level, -v and -vv flags can be used for INFO and DEBUG level logging, respectively.

 Run the four frontend (client) instances

     $ bridgegui endpoint